 30. The right of peaceful assembly does not exempt participants from challenges by other members of society.
 States must respect and ensure counter-assemblies as assemblies in their own right, while preventing undue disruption of the assemblies to which they are opposed.
 Counter-assemblies should also be treated in a content-neutral way, and be allowed to take place, where possible, within sight and sound of the assemblies against which they are directed.

-31. The possibility that a peaceful assembly may provoke violent reactions from some members of the public is not in and of itself a legitimate reason to prohibit or restrict the assembly.
-The State is obliged to take all [possible / appropriate] measures to protect the participants and as far as possible to allow the assembly to take place in an uninterrupted manner.
+31. The possibility that a peaceful assembly may provoke negative or violent reactions from some members of the public is not in and of itself a legitimate reason to prohibit or restrict the assembly.
+The State is obliged to take all possible measures to protect the participants and as far as possible to allow the assembly to take place in an uninterrupted manner.

 32. A functioning and transparent legal and decision-making system lies at the core of the duty to respect and ensure peaceful assemblies.
 Domestic law must clearly set out the duties and responsibilities of all functionaries involved in managing assemblies, and be aligned with the relevant international standards.
 States must ensure public awareness about what the law provides with respect to the right to assemble; what, if any, procedures those wanting to exercise the right have to follow; who the responsible authorities are; the rules applicable to those officials; and the remedies available in the case of alleged violations of rights.